 Verisign's Role in .net Today

-With a current daily average of 195 billion DNS lookups, it is vital that Verisign’s Internet services be operational 100 per cent of the time.
+With a current daily average of 220 billion DNS lookups, it is vital that Verisign’s internet services be operational 100 per cent of the time.
 To make this possible, we have designed a sophisticated infrastructure to address multiple complex, high-volume, real-time demands.
 This includes diverse hardware, operating systems, middleware and custom applications, power provider and network provider diversity and a number of other protections.

-With more than 22 years of operating the infrastructure behind numerous top level domains, as well as two of the world's 13 Internet root servers, Verisign continues to operate at the highest level, striving to meet our commitment to bring the innovation required to address the needs of the future, while maintaining the need of today.
+With more than 23 years of operating the infrastructure behind numerous top level domains, as well as two of the world's 13 internet root servers, Verisign continues to operate at the highest level, striving to meet our commitment to bring the innovation required to address the needs of the future, while maintaining the need of today.